This classic adaptation of horror novel Rosemary’s Baby is a modern metropolitan gothic story with a trump card of sensational excess.

 Compare also Kubrick’s casting of Wendy in The Shining, and the pairing of much older husbands in both films.

 This isn’t the only way Rosemary is babyfied.
-She’s been conditioned to accept male influence as somehow sacred: Guy and Dr Sapirstein even dictate if she’s allowed to read.
+She’s been conditioned to accept male influence as somehow sacred: Guy and Dr Sapirstein even dictate if she’s allowed to read (a core part in gaslighting her).

 Some of these fictional concepts reflect the social norms of the time, too.
 For instance, the idea that women shouldn’t look beyond marriage, home-making and babies for fulfilment.
 The outside world, careers and self-sufficiency (i.e., the knowledge from book reading) threaten that dominance – and must be ground out.